 Ever since I started investing, I wanted to track my investments.
 I wanted to monitor my returns and see graphs and charts showing everything imaginable.
 Just ask my wife and she will tell you that for our net worth statement, I have at least 3 graphs and charts showing different information.
 I can’t help it.
 It’s my drug of choice.

 Back in the day, I used Microsoft Money for my budgeting and to track my investments.
 It was nice for what it did, but then Microsoft decided to kill it off.
 For years, I aimlessly wandered, looking for something to help me track my investments.
 Everything I came across focused on budgeting and not investments.
 Sure, with Mint you can add your investments, but you can’t track them in-depth.
 I was about to give up hope.
 Then Personal Capital came into my life.
+I opened up my free account and the rest is history.

 What Is Personal Capital